McCallum99/PSVitaRebootShutdown/README.md

 # PSVitaRebootShutdown
-This is an app that reboots or shutsdown your PS Vita depending on what trigger you hold.
-Hold R to reboot, hold L to shutdown.
+This is an app that reboots or powers off your PS Vita depending on what trigger you hold.
+Hold the right trigger to reboot, hold the left trigger to shutdown.

 To compile, run:
 cmake .
 make

+This is v1.02.
+Thanks for using my app!
+By Mc_Callum_99